 The location chosen is one previously deforested by intensive farming over the past thousand years or so.
 Planting trees at this location will have a triple impact, firstly it will absorb CO2, secondly will provide a much-needed habitat for wildlife and finally help to attenuate rainfall runoff into the River Stort, reducing the risk of down-stream flooding.

 Wherever possible since June 2019, RDN has pledged to go plastic free, from packing tapes to plastic packaging, undertaking not to purchase any plastic packaging in the future.
 Please support us and as we say if we can do it so can others too!

-Our remote monitoring, digital water and smart sensing solutions bring enormous benefits to the environment in terms of both pollution reduction and in lowering the carbon footprint of our customers by providing remote asset information in real-time thereby reducing the need to travel many tens of thousands of miles per annum.
+Green Technolgy all the way, our remote monitoring, digital water and smart sensing solutions bring enormous benefits to the environment in terms of both pollution reduction and in lowering the carbon footprint of our customers by providing remote asset information in real-time thereby reducing the need to travel many tens of thousands of miles per annum.

 Our delivery platforms have been deliberately designed to be robust and our protocols are optimised to maximise battery life, with many devices exceeding 10-years life from a single battery pack.